 The Chase Sapphire Preferred and American Express Gold card offer some of the most lucrative credit card rewards and benefits out there.
 Knowing how to maximize the value you get from both of these cards will help you determine which is right for you.

-The Chase Sapphire Preferred® Card* and American Express® Gold Card are two of the most lucrative rewards credit cards available.
+The Chase Sapphire Preferred® Card* and American Express® Gold Card are two of the best rewards credit cards available.
 Both cards earn flexible and transferable points – either Chase Ultimate Rewards or American Express Membership Rewards.
 Both cards also offer solid welcome offers and earning potential, and each card can unlock powerful redemptions.

 Deciding between the two comes down to what you’re looking for in a credit card and how much you’re willing to pay for extra services and perks.
 Let’s take a look at the Amex Gold versus Chase Sapphire Preferred and see which card may be right for you.

 Chase Sapphire Preferred vs Amex Gold: At a glance

 |Welcome bonus||60,000 Membership Rewards points after you spend $4,000 in the first 6 months|

 |Other benefits|| |

 *Uber Cash is applicable to US Eats orders and rides only.
 Must add Gold Card to Uber app in order to receive Uber Cash benefit.

 Both the Amex Gold card and the Chase Sapphire Preferred card offer the ability to earn valuable flexible points.
 American Express Membership Rewards and Chase Ultimate Rewards points work in similar ways – the one you value most will depend on what other credit cards you have and how you typically travel.
 It’s fair to say that a Membership Rewards point and an Ultimate Rewards point have a similar, if not equal, value.